Cars Brands that start with B

 Buick Logo

 Buick is an American automobile brand with a rich history.
-Founded in 1899 by David Dunbar Buick as Buick Auto-Vim and Power Company, it was renamed Buick Motor Company in 1903 and later Buick Motor Division.
-Since 1908, General Motors has bought the brand and is its owner to the present day.
-In the early days of its existence, the brand focused on creating premium vehicles, creating luxury cars in this category’s price segment between Cadillac and Chevrolet.
+Founded in 1899 by David Dunbar Buick as Buick Auto-Vim and Power Company, in 1903, it was renamed Buick Motor Company and then Buick Motor Division.
+General Motors acquired the brand in 1908 and still owns it today.
+At the dawn of its existence, the brand focused on creating premium cars, creating luxury cars in the price segment of this category between Cadillac and Chevrolet.

 BFA (Bolle & Fiedler)